thegworld/gtx-browser/docs/security/security-labels.md

 Replace **Restrict-View-SecurityTeam** with **Restrict-View-SecurityNotify** for fixed security bugs.
-Rationale is that while fixed bugs are generally not intended to become public immediately, we'd like to give access to external parties depending on Chromium via *security-notify@chromium.org*.
+Rationale is that while fixed bugs are generally not intended to become public immediately, we'd like to give access to external parties depending on GTx Browser via *security-notify@chromium.org*.
 (WebRTC bugs instead get set to **Restrict-View-SecurityNotifyWebRTC**).

 ### Set **Merge-Request-X** For Fixed Bugs